A 20-year-old Portland tradition serves coffee and doughnuts to bikers on bridges

 UNIDENTIFIED PERSON #1: Coffee.
 Doughnuts.

-DEENA PRICHEP: It's Friday morning, and there's a deluxe spread laid out on folding tables on Portland's Blumenauer Bridge.
+DEENA PRICHEP, BYLINE: It's Friday morning, and there's a deluxe spread laid out on folding tables on Portland's Blumenauer Bridge.

 PRICHEP: Lance Polar (ph) woke up at 6 a.m. to brew five gallons of coffee.
 He and his fellow volunteers have set up a breakfast station on the sidewalk entrance to the bridge - mugs and plates and electric griddles to sizzle pancakes, all hauled here by bike, of course.